“Why don’t I start over?”

 His arms were covered in bandage wrappings that spiraled from his shoulders all the way down to his finger tips.
 There was no hair on his head but a long scar that ran across his scalp.
 The purple under his eyes and the cracking of his lips drained the youth he would have had on his face.

-He lay in a makeshift bed embedded in the stone of the building.
-On the wall next to him were hundreds of carvings and scratches that made a mural of illustrations.
+He lay in a makeshift bed embedded in the stone wall of the building.
+On the siding adjacent to him were hundreds of carvings and scratches that made a mural of illustrations.
 Rolls of bandages, a basin of soothing oils burning vapor, and broken ornamental toys filled the shelf above his bed.

 Booker lowered his head to the young man in the bed.
 “Thank you for seeing us, your grace.”